 What is computing?

 In computing, you learn how computer systems work, from the physical stuff (the hardware) to the apps and programs that users interact with (the software).
-You also learn how to create and manipulate computer system.
-This is called computer science.
-You’ll also learn how to apply the skills and approaches you pick up in computing to tackle real-life problems creatively.
+You also learn how to create and manipulate computer systems, and how to apply the skills and approaches you pick up in computing to tackle real-life problems creatively.

 - Learn to create a set of instructions for a computer to follow (algorithm) to complete tasks.